40 Medium Dog Breeds to Fit Any Family

 Portuguese water dog

-The Portuguese water dog was originally bred to help fishermen—hence, the name.
-And, as their name suggests, they typically love spending time in the water.
+The Portuguese water dog was originally bred to help fishermen—hence the name.
+And as their name suggests, they typically love spending time in the water.
 They’re highly intelligent, very trainable and love to please their owners.
 Their curly coats don’t shed much, and they make great family dogs.
-They need lots of exercise and an active household.
+Keep in mind they need lots of exercise and an active household.

 Breed overview